 Looking for some dumbbells?
 Do you want to find some used dumbbells for sale?
 Adjustable dumbbells?
 A complete dumbbell set?
 Let’s see if I can’t take some of the work out of dumbbell shopping.

 Used Dumbbells For Sale!

 Dumbbells can be expensive!
 Obviously the cheapest way to get your hands on dumbbells is to try and find them used.
-You’re not gonna be able to be picky, but you will save some cash.
+You won’t be able to be as picky, but you will save some cash.
 Here are some suggestions.

 Good ol’ Craigslist would be my first recommendation.
 It’s pretty common to find a lot of fitness gear on Craigslist.
-It’s just one of those things people buy then never use.
-Their loss is your gain, right?
+It’s just one of those things people buy then never use (sadly).
+Their loss is your gain though, right?
 I’m looking at Craigslist right now and my area is loaded with used dumbbells for sale.
 Yours probably is too.